 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, Mrs Cooper will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, Mrs Cooper will refer you to another staff member.
+In these cases, the Head teacher will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, The Head teacher will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.